 C) Require energy-intensive materials for construction

-D) Decrease photosynthesis of aquatic plants by increasing the depth of water and leading to a decrease in carbon sequestration.
+D) Decrease photosynthesis of aquatic plants by increasing the depth of water, leading to a decrease in carbon sequestration.

 5. One of the major environmental impacts of dams is habitat fragmentation.
 This specifically affects aquatic species by: